mwilliamson/mammoth.js/README.md

 The easiest way to try out mammoth is to use the demo web server.
 You can start it up by running `node lib/web.js` from the project directory.

+Browserify can be used to run Mammoth in the browser.
+To see an example, run `make setup` and open `browser-demo/index.html` in a web browser.

 ### API

 To convert an existing .docx file to HTML, use `mammoth.convertToHtml`: